ickshonpe/texture-atlas-tools/README.md

     which are both really good with lots features.

-* You might not need to add padding to fix texture bleeding issues.
+* I'm not certain that there is a neeed for padding to fix texture bleeding issues any more.

     MSAA isn't required for most 2D games and turning it off fixes most issues.
 Do that by adding the following to your Bevy ``App``: